LIFEHUBBER

 cabinet is an AI-first knowledge base and workspace system positioned around files on disk, AI workspaces, agents with memory, scheduled jobs, and self-hosted local control.

 The official repository presents cabinet as a file-based AI workspace and startup operating system with agents, markdown-backed knowledge, and local-first control.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is